DravenusRex/stalker-gamma-linux-guide/README.md

 At this point, you should be able to run AnomalyLauncher through MO2, launch the game, and the game should at least run, although with a few issues:

-1. The game window might not properly size to your screen, and might just even appear as a small black window, if this is the case:
+1. The game window might not properly size to your screen (especially if you alt tab), or may appear as a small black window, if this is the case:
-&nbsp;&nbsp;&nbsp;&nbsp;- Edit the user.ltx file found in <anomaly path>/appdata/
+&nbsp;&nbsp;&nbsp;&nbsp;- Edit the user.ltx file found in <Anomaly path>/appdata/
 &nbsp;&nbsp;&nbsp;&nbsp;- Change rs__screenmode (fullscreen|borderless|windowed), different options work for different set-ups.
 &nbsp;&nbsp;&nbsp;&nbsp;- Double check that vid_mode is set correctly according to your display, e.g. vid_mode 1920x1080